snowflakedb/snowflake-cli/CONTRIBUTING.md

 Every integration test should have `integration` mark.
 By default, integration tests are not execute when running `pytest`.

-To execute only unit tests run `pytest`
+To execute only unit tests run `pytest`.

 To execute only integration tests run `pytest -m integration`